-Pattaya’s main tourist area spans little more than a few kilometres, so getting around Pattaya on foot is very feasible (but be wary of the humidity).
-Many of the shopping malls, hotels, bars, restaurants and nightlife hot spots are all within walking distance of one another making it easy to explore the city during the day and at night.
-It’s worth remembering though that Pattaya can get extremely hot during the day and unless you are exceptionally fit you may find walking much more than 200 meters an effort at times.
-Fortunately, Pattaya has some fantastic public transport options if you would prefer to give your feet a rest, including the Baht Bus, which are cheap, regular and reliable.
+Pattaya’s main tourist area spans little more than a few kilometres.
+Getting around Pattaya on foot is very feasible.
+Many of the shopping malls, hotels, bars, restaurants and nightlife hot spots are all within walking distance of one another.
+This makes it easy to explore the city during the day and at night.
+It’s worth remembering though that Pattaya can get extremely hot during the day.
+Unless you are exceptionally fit you may find walking much more than 200 meters an effort at times due to the humidity.
+Fortunately, Pattaya has some fantastic public transport options if you would prefer to give your feet a rest.
+The Baht Bus is a particular favourite because it is cheap, regular and reliable.

-Unlike much of Thailand, there are no Tuk-Tuks in Pattaya, instead people tend to get around using the baht buses and/or motorbike taxis.
+Unlike much of Thailand, there are no Tuk-Tuks in Pattaya.
+Instead, people tend to get around on a baht bus.
 A baht bus is basically a pick-up truck which has been modified.
 It has a hard canopy top and two benches either side in the back that can accommodate about 8-10 passengers.
 Baht buses can be seen everywhere in Pattaya, especially along the main routes through the city.
-You’ll never have to wait more than a few minutes for one to pass you, if you’re on one of the main routes.
-Simply flag one down and hop on the back.
+You’ll never have to wait more than a few minutes for one to pass you.
+When it does, simply flag it down and hop on the back.

-As a general rule of thumb, the standard fee for anywhere on the route is 10 baht, for both Thais and foreigners.
+As a general guide, the standard fee is 10 baht.
 If you are looking to travel a little further then check the fare prices displayed in the back of every baht bus.
 If you need the driver to take a detour to a specific address that’s not normally a problem.
 It’s always a good idea to agree on the price with the driver before you set off though.

 Motorbike taxis offer a quick and convenient way of getting around Pattaya, especially during busy periods.
 The taxis are easy to find as the drivers can be found gathered on nearly every street and operate 24 hours, 7 days a week.
 It’s worth noting though that hopping on a motorbike taxi is not for the faint-hearted and can be dangerous.
 It’s another ridiculously cheap way of getting around Pattaya, but if you’re a poor backseat driver then you may find the Thai way of driving difficult to get your head around.